-The Santa Barbara Humane Society clinic is a non-profit organization that offers low-cost vaccinations, deworming, microchipping and spay/neuter services.
-An annual membership of $25 per household is required for vaccination and deworming.
+The Santa Barbara Humane Society clinic is a non-profit organization that offers low-cost vaccinations, deworming, microchipping, nail trims, and spay/neuter services.
+An annual membership of $25 per household is required for vaccination, nail trims, and deworming.
 All vaccinations are performed by a veterinary technician, who is available to answer questions regarding vaccinations, general puppy socialization, health and behavior, etc. For more information about our services and prices, please see our fee schedule.

-The Santa Barbara Humane Society does NOT operate a full-service veterinary clinic.
-Your pet will not receive an exam from a veterinarian, and we do not see pets for medical issues, nail trims, grooming, ear cleanings, or other medical procedures.
+The Santa Barbara Humane Society does not operate a full-service veterinary clinic.
+Your pet will not receive an exam from a veterinarian, and we do not see pets for medical issues, grooming, ear cleanings, or other medical procedures.
 We strongly recommend that you establish a relationship with a local veterinarian, and are happy to provide a list of local veterinarians in our community.

 If your pet has a medical problem and you cannot afford to take your pet to a full-service veterinarian, you have a few options.

 - You can call local vets to see if they offer free exams to new clients or accept CARE Credit:

 - If you live in the North County area of Santa Barbara County, you can contact C.A.R.E.4 Paws to see if they can provide financial assistance.

 Spay/Neuter surgery is another service provided to the public by the Santa Barbara Humane Society.
 All spay/neuter surgeries are performed by a qualified Doctor of Veterinary Medicine (DVM).
 See our downloadable spay and neuter policies for more information about pre- and post-surgical care.